Efficient implementation of randomized quantum algorithms with dynamic circuits: Results and Discussions

-The real device results are shown by green lines in the figures, where the mean values are $-20.091\pm0.054$ and $-31.113\pm0.803$ Hartee for the 28- and 40-qubit models, respectively.
-Certainly, Figs.~\ref{Large_system_result_2column.png}(a) and (b) show that there is a deviation from the true value.
-However, Figs.~\ref{Large_system_result_2column.png}(c) and (d) indicate that the values converge around after $10^6$ shots.
+The real device results are shown by green lines in the figures; the mean values are $-20.091\pm0.054$ and $-31.113\pm0.803$ Hartree for the 28- and 40-qubit models, respectively.
+Certainly, Figs.~\ref{FIG4_Large_system_result_2column.pdf}(a) and (b) show that there is a deviation from the true value.
+However, Figs.~\ref{FIG4_Large_system_result_2column.pdf}(c) and (d) indicate that the values converge around after $10^6$ shots.
 This convergence behavior becomes apparent in the regime of many sampling, which is in our case over $10^6$ sampling, highlighting an important insight enabled by the acceleration of the random algorithm in this study.
+Note that the execution times for 28- and 40-qubit models are 182 and 262 hours, respectively.
+The slowdown in computation with increasing qubit count is considered to result from feedback operations, which should theoretically be executed in parallel but are instead executed sequentially.
+That is, the depth of feedback operations scales as $\order{n_\mr{s}}$ in the serial case and $\order{1}$ in the parallel case.
+According to recent updates~\cite{UnknownUnknown-sv}, this issue has been resolved in IBM devices, which means our proposal that the computational cost can be reduced depending on the backend.

-Finally, we mention that we executed a readout error mitigation for these results to reduce the biases; see Fig.~\ref{Error_mitigation_2column.png} in Appendix~\ref{sec: results for a readout error mitigation.}.
+Finally, we mention that we executed a readout error mitigation for these results to reduce the biases; see Fig.~\ref{FIG10_Error_mitigation_2column.pdf} in Appendix~\ref{sec: results for a readout error mitigation.}.
 The estimated values of energy via our method for 28 and 40 qubit models are $-20.111\pm0.056$ and $-31.475\pm1.118$ Hartree, 20 and 362 milli Hartree reduction from the original results, respectively.
-However, the large biases still remained, and thus the other types of errors such as the initialization, one-qubit gate, and dephasing errors, should be mitigated to obtain more accurate results.
+However, the large biases still remained, and thus the other types of errors such as the initialization, one-qubit gate, and dephasing errors, should be mitigated to obtain more accurate results~\cite{Zhao2024-by, Jnane2024-zv}.
+It also suggests that parallel feedback operation is crucial for accurate computation.